limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 Feel free to contact me via Discord (Kremnev8#3756) for any feedback, bug-reports or suggestions.

 ## Changelog
+### v1.1.2
+- Allow copying Custom foundation colors with blueprints
+- Fix issues when opening Blueprint windows on new planets
+- Minor improvements to UI look
+### v1.1.1
+**Important Note: Nebula Multiplayer mod itself is `NOT` required.
+I only need its API plugin, which is separate.**
+- Fixed issues blueprinting on Gas Giants
+- Fixed compatibility with Free Foundations mod.
 ### v1.1.0
 **Important Note: Installation HAS changed.
 If you are installing manually, make sure to read installation instructions again!**
 - Added foundation blueprints feature